 I like Palm Cove, but its a tad chi-chi, although the pier there is great for fishing from and there are some public BBQs right next to the sea, as well as an enclosed jelly-fish free swimming bit in the sea. almost 8 years ago

 Mission Beach is a lovely location.
 It still has a village feel and quality restaurants, beautiful beaches and even shopping.
 There is a lovely property called Cassawong Cottages in Wongaling Beach (one of the four villages of Mission Beach) which is set up with families in mind.
 Give them a try.
 Call the Mission Beach Visitor Centre for their contact details: 0740689873.
 Enjoy!
-Sue over 7 years ago
+Sue almost 8 years ago